icecherylXuli/icecherylXuli.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # Profile
-I am currently pursuing a Ph.D. at Xidian University, focusing on research areas including video compression, high dynamic range video generation, and video enhancement.
+I am a Postdoctoral Research Fellow at State Key Laboratory of Integrated Service Networks, Xidian University.
+Currently, I am focusing on research areas including video compression, video enhancement, and high dynamic range video generation.

 ## Research and Publications
 To date, I have authored over 10 scholarly articles and actively participate as a peer reviewer for top-tier journals such as T-CVST, T-NNLS, T-BC.
 My work primarily explores the intersections of image processing and compression in digital media technologies.